lizardsystem/lizard-auth-client/README.rst

 considered authorization and thus it is not handled.
 Which means everyone can theoretically log in to any site.

-To prevent this, ``SSO_ALLOW_ANYONE`` is set to False by default.
+To prevent this, ``SSO_ALLOW_ONLY_KNOWN_USERS`` is set to ``True`` by default.
 Only people that already have a local user object are allowed to log in.
-(TODO)

-To create user objects locally, a view (TODO) has been added.
+To create and manage user objects locally, a view (``/sso/user_overview/``) exists that shows the known users, enabled and disabled ones.
+You can disable/enable users and there's a link to search users on the SSO by email and a link to create a completely new one.
+Note: you can set ``SSO_INVITATION_LANGUAGE``, this is the language used in the invitation email send by the SSO to the new user.

+For these management views, you need the ``auth.manage_users`` permission.
+This way you can allow customers without admin acces to manage their users anyhow.

+The layout is very, very basic.
+Create a custom ``templates/lizard_auth_server/base.html`` in your project and make sure there's a ``{% block content %}``, this is where the actual template content is placed. ``{{ view.title }}`` is available for the ``<title>`` tag.

 Custom authentication (normally not needed)